YagoOlive/iris-chrome-extension/README.md

     Provides a fully hands-free typing experience, allowing you to enter text using the head-tracked cursor.
 This feature is disabled by default.

-      - **Activation:** When enabled, perform your assigned facial gesture to open the on-screen keyboard.
+      - **Activation:** When enabled, you can perform your assigned facial gesture to open and close the on-screen keyboard.
 The default facial gesture that is assigned to this setting is "Open Mouth Wide".

     The on-screen keyboard will remain open while the head-tracked cursor is interacting with the keyboard, and will hide after 4 seconds of inactivity.